MichMourra/FariasLab/README.md

   ---------------------

-  - [Automatic_Saknovich.sh](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/Automatic_Saknovich.sh) : This bash script has the task of calling another python scripts to calculate three properties including the native contacts within a protein, the stabilizing energies per codon and the elongation rate during translation in the given protein sequences.
+  - [Automatic_Saknovich.sh](https://github.com/MichMourra/FariasLab/blob/main/cg_cotrans/Automatic_Saknovich.sh) :white_check_mark: : This bash script has the task of calling another python scripts to calculate three properties including the native contacts within a protein, the stabilizing energies per codon and the elongation rate during translation in the given protein sequences.
 This program take as first argument a folder path that contains all the fasta files resulting from aa-to-nt.py and as second argument a folder path with all the PDB files resulting from getPDBs.py.

     **How to run**
     ```diff